Name: Robert

 Robert

-Walker Jr. surfaces in Surry County again in 1795, and we'll discuss that in a
+Walker Jr. surfaces in Surry County again by 1795, and we'll discuss that in a

-records from 1798, so we'll look there first.
-He became a Quaker when he was
+from 1798, so we'll look there first.
+He became a Quaker when he was about 50

-about 50 years old, and much information about him and his family can be found
+years old, and much information about him and his family can be found in church

 This multi-volume series represents the complete genealogical data found in all records and minutes (known to be in existence) of all the Friends' Meetings ever organized.
 (Volume I) represents minutes and marriage records of the 33 oldest monthly meetings for North Carolina.
 Marriages, births, deaths, biographies, family genealogies, etc. have been taken from family bibles, family histories, monthly meeting minutes and records.